Lodin/pg-rxjs/Readme.md

 * Input time using [Moment.js](http://momentjs.com/)
  * Disable by setting opts: pg.Client(url, {noMoment: true})
  * Only works with *timestamps*, not date fields
- * Works with transactions and stream objects too
+ * Works with transactions and stream methods too

 ```js
 // Use $NOW to insert a timestamp value of the current UTC time